 You’ve decided that LASIK surgery was the best path to correct your vision.
 But what can you expect directly after the surgery is over?
 How long is the LASIK recovery time?

 On your day of surgery, you’ll need to make sure that someone is there to drive you home (this is required).
 The doctor will also request that you wear sunglasses on the way.
-Before the surgery, your doctor placed anesthetic drops in your eye; when they wear off, you may feel a slight pain, burning or discomfort.
+Before the surgery, your doctor placed anesthetic drops in your eye; when they wear off, you may feel slight pain, burning, or discomfort.
 Your doctor will most likely recommend an over-the-counter pain reliever if this happens.

 Your eye may tear or water during these first hours; this is natural.
 Many patients go home and take a nap after surgery.
 You will be given some protective shields to wear during your nap and at night.
 This keeps foreign objects out and prevents you from rubbing your eyes unintentionally.

 How Long is LASIK Recovery?

 You’re probably excited to learn how well you can see after taking the eye shield off.
 But don’t be disappointed if:

 - Your vision is hazy at first

 - You see halos around lights

 - You are sensitive to light